radiant-rstats/docs/basics/app/single_prop.md

 Because the p.value is **larger** than the conventional significance level ($0.249 > 0.05$) we **cannot** reject the null hypothesis and **do not suggest** that management should commit resources to increase brand awareness.

 We can also obtain the p.value by using the probability calculator in the _Basics_ menu.
 Enter the number of successes in the data (93) as the lower bound (value) for a binomial-distribution with $n = 1000$ and $p = 0.1$.
 The p.value is the probability of observing a number of successes as or more extreme than the 93 we got in our sample.
-We see that $P(X <= 93) = 0.249$ which is the same value we got from _Basics > Single proportion_.
+We see that $P(X <= 93) = 0.249$ which is the same value we got from _Basics > Proportions > Single proportion_.

 <p align="center"><img src="figures_basics/single_prop_prob_calc_v.png"></p>